tjd1234/cmpt225fall2023/lecture_notes/week3/Analysis_notes.md

 # Analysis Tools (Chapter 4)

-When studying the running-time and memory usage of algorithms, we will focus on algorithms that take $n$ values as input, and then perform some carefully chosen **key operation** $f(n)$ amount of work.
+When studying the running-time and memory usage of algorithms, we will usually focus on algorithms that take $n$ values as input, and then perform some carefully chosen **key operation** some number of times on the input.

+The total number of key operations is $f(n)$, the amount of work the algorithm does.
+Also, with a well-chosen key operation, $f(n)$ is usually proportional to the running time of the algorithm, and so we will sometimes say that $f(n)$ is the algorithm's running time.

-For example, the **quicksort** sorting algorithm takes an array of $n$ numbers as input, and then does about $f(n) = n \log n$ *comparisons to put the values in sorted order.
-Comparisons are the traditional key operation of work for sorting algorithms.
+For example, the **quicksort** sorting algorithm takes an array of $n$ numbers as input, and then does about $f(n) = n \log n$ *comparisons* to put the values in sorted order.
+Comparisons are the traditional key operation for sorting algorithms.
+And also the actual running time of quicksort is proportional to
+$n \log n$ in practice.

 In this course, we'll mainly see the following seven functions when studying algorithm running time ....